Search by Keyword

 Songwriting History

 The first appearance of “The Fool On The Hill” in the group’s history was on March 29th, 1967.
 John was at Paul’s home in St. John’s Wood, London, to continue the composition of a new song for Ringo to sing on the “Sgt.
 Pepper” album, namely “With A Little Help From My Friends.”
-Beatles biographer Hunter Davies was present on this day and, as chronicled in his 1968 book “The Beatles,” he witnessed the premier of another new song:
+Beatles biographer Hunter Davies was present on this day and, as chronicled in his 1968 biography “The Beatles,” he witnessed the premier of another new song:

 “Paul then went back to his guitar and started to sing and play a very slow, beautiful song about a foolish man sitting on the hill.
 John listened to it quietly, staring blankly out of the window, almost as if he weren’t listening.
 Paul sang it many times, la-la-ing words he hadn’t thought of yet.
 When at last he finished, John said he’d better write the words down or he’d forget them.
 Paul said it was okay.
 He wouldn’t forget them.
 It was the first time Paul had played it for John.
 There was no discussion.
 Then they lit a marijuana cigarette, sharing it between them.”